-- Making a formal report to University Department of Public Safety (DPS): (585-275-3333) DPS can help you file a formal report to the University about the incident.
-DPS can also assist you in making a report to the appropriate legal authority (Rochester Police, Monroe County Sheriff's Office, etc.) if you chose to do so.
-You can simultaneously report the incident to the University and the appropriate law enforcement agency for investigation and response.
-You can also chose to only report the incident to local law enforcement or only report the incident to the University.
+Make a formal report to Department of Public Safety (DPS) (585-275-3333): DPS can help you file a formal report to the University about the incident.
+DPS can also assist you in making a report to the appropriate legal authority (Rochester Police, Monroe County Sheriff's Office, etc.) You can choose to simultaneously report the incident to the University and the appropriate law enforcement agency for investigation and response.
+You can also choose to only report the incident to local law enforcement or only report the incident to the University.